-Medical Benefits Chart

-Services that are covered for you What you must pay when you get these services 🆥 Abdominal aortic aneurysm screening In-Network: A one-time screening ultrasound for people at risk.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Out-of-network coverage is only available in Puerto Rico.
-Out-of-Network: \$0 copayment - Specialist's Office - Freestanding Radiological Facility - Outpatient Hospital Acupuncture for chronic low back pain In-Network: Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
-Medicare Covered Acupuncture Services \$5 copayment - Specialist's Office Out-of-Network: Medicare Covered Acupuncture Services \$5 copayment - Specialist's Office An additional eight sessions will be covered for those patients demonstrating an improvement.
+In-Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back painCovered services include:Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:For the purpose of this benefit, chronic low back pain is defined as:• Lasting 12 weeks or longer;• nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease);• not associated with surgery; and• not associated with pregnancy.
+In-Network: Medicare Covered Acupuncture Services \$25 copayment - Specialist's Office An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Out-of-network coverage is only available in Puerto Rico.
 Prior authorization requirements may apply.
-Allergy shots and serum In-Network: You are covered for allergy shots and serum when medically necessary. \$0 copayment - PCP's Office Out-of-network coverage is only available in Puerto Rico.
-Specialist's Office Out-of-Network: \$0 copayment - Specialist's Office Ambulance services In-Network: Emergency Ambulance